illescasDaniel/print.hpp/README.md

 # print.h

 A replacement for the 'cout' function.
-With 'print' you can display information easily, and also supports data types like std::vector.
+With 'print' you can display information easily, also supports data types like std::vector, std::array, etc.
 <br></br>

 · **print function syntax:**